Business Rates Revaluation & Opportunity for Occupiers | SHB

-The 2023 Rating List will close on 31 March 2026.
-For many businesses, this is the final opportunity to challenge your current rateable value and, if justified, claim up to three years of backdated savings.
+The 2023 Rating List closes on 31 March 2026.
+If you want to benefit from any potential refund back to 2023, you need to act well in advance of this deadline.
+For many occupiers, this is the final opportunity to challenge the current Rateable Value and, where justified, claim up to three years of backdated savings.

-After 31 March 2026, the window to appeal the 2023 list or claim refunds closes.
-If business rates are a major cost for you, like so many other businesses, we encourage you to review your situation before the deadline.
+After 31 March 2026, the window to appeal the 2023 list and secure backdated refunds closes.
+If business rates are a major overhead, we recommend reviewing your position now so there’s time to gather evidence and progress a claim properly before the deadline.

 Where you might find hidden savings